SPSCommerce/carve/docs/deployment.md

 ImageBuilderVpcCIDR|String|10.0.0.0/24|no|IP range (CIDR notation) for new VPC if Carve is creating the Image Builder VPC ImageBuilderPublicSubnetCIDR|String|10.0.0.0/28|no|IP range (CIDR notation) for subnet in new VPC if Carve is creating the Image Builder VPC

-## Pipeline Resources
+## Pipeline Actions & Resources

-The Carve CodePipeline template deplo
+The Carve CodePipeline template deploys